 To make sure you are able to maintain the visitation and custody schedule put in place in the Court throughout the year, experts suggest the following:

 - Communicate, communicate, communicate.
-The best scenario is one where the parents remain friendly after the divorce and are able to talk… Continue reading
+The best scenario is one where the parents remain friendly after the divorce and are able to talk to each other calmly.
+If this is not your situation,… Continue reading

 When you are served with divorce papers there are certain things you have to do, and other things that are voluntary.
 For example, you must file an Answer to the divorce petition, and you will be required to make mandatory financial disclosures to your ex.
 But, other actions are optional and require the competent counsel of a skilled family law attorney.